 Losing a loved one is never easy, but it’s especially difficult if your loved one was killed in an accident caused by someone else’s negligence.
 In Florida, this is called a wrongful death.
-If your loved one suffered a wrongful death, it’s important to speak to a Clearwater personal injury attorney to learn about your family’s right to compensation.
+If your loved one suffered a wrongful death, it’s important to speak to a Tampa personal injury attorney to learn about your family’s right to compensation.

 The law allows the victim’s family to take legal action against the at-fault party in order to recover compensation for their losses.
 But each state has its own law regarding who can file a wrongful death lawsuit after the loss of a loved one.
 Who can sue for wrongful death in Florida?
 Here’s what you need to know: